hotwaxlab/ocellight-perception-bustier/docs/expansion-ideas.md

 - Memory/history

-	- E.g., a second approach within a short period of time might give a more "fearful" light pattern
+	- E.g., a second approach within a short period of time might give a more “fearful” light pattern
-	- E.g., the longer an intruder lingers, even without moving, the "angrier" the light pattern might become
+	- E.g., the longer an intruder lingers, even without moving, the “angrier” the light pattern might become

 - Pattern shaping

-	- E.g., both ocelli look "toward" the nearest object like tracking eyes
+	- E.g., both ocelli look “toward” the nearest object like tracking eyes

 - Communication capabilities